rohit-gohri/jira-ci-cd-integration/README.md

 #### event_type (JIRA_EVENT_TYPE) (optional)

-"build" or "deployment", (default is "build")
+"build" or "deployment", (default is "build").
+You can override this manually or just provide an `evironment` to send a deployment event instead of a build event.

 #### state (BUILD_STATE) (optional)

-"successful"/"success", "failed", or "canceled" (default is "unknown")
+"successful"/"success", "failed", or "canceled" (default is "successful")

 #### issue (JIRA_ISSUES) (optional)